 For instance, Patagonia is a sustainable clothing and outdoor brand leading the sustainable fashion revolution, 4ocean is a socially and environmentally-responsible business making recycled bracelets from ocean plastic, and Sea Shepherd Conservation Society (SSCS) is an international marine wildlife conservation organization dedicated to tracking down illegal fishing boats and enforcing laws around deep-sea fishing

-15. Take care of heritage places
+15. Take Care of Heritage Places

-There are thousands of heritage sites all over the world, which attract millions of visits every year.
-Unfortunately, an estimated $6 billion of the world’s cultural heritage is stolen and sold every year.
+There are thousands of heritage sites worldwide which attract millions of visits every year.
+Unfortunately, an estimated $6 billion of the world’s cultural heritage is stolen and sold yearly.
 This, therefore, calls for more people to take care of heritage sites.

-16. Respect the practices of local peoples
+16. Respect the Practices of Local Peoples

 This goes without saying, but do not enforce your practices and beliefs to these locals.
 When people are praying in churches, mosques, temples or other holy sites, be discreet.
 Additionally, wear decent clothing when visiting these places and abide by any established dress code.

 Do not use vulgar language when with the locals, maybe because they cannot understand your language as it is plain rude.
 Think before saying anything to them or doing anything before their presence as it might offend them, despite how unoffensive it is to you.
-Consult the tour guide if it is okay to do it or say it before doing so.
+Consult the tour guide if it is okay to do or say it before doing so.
 Above all, leave the place better than you found it.

-Once you are on that trail, walk around especially in the streets closest to your hotel.
+Once you are on that trail, walk around, especially in the streets closest to your hotel.
 Get the feel of the local area, promoting their businesses like eating at the local restaurants.
-Talk to the people even if it is with the taxi driver and understand what a typical life is like for them.
+Talk to the people, even if it is with the taxi driver and understand what a typical life is like for them.
 Learn a few words in the local language and use it.

 Be a responsible and sustainable tourist every time, not only once.
 Refuse to partake in paid activities that injure, harm or pose potential harm to animals; support local businesses, vendors, shops and indigenous peoples whenever you travel; end and replace single-use plastics with recyclable, reusable or sustainable alternatives; and end fast fashion.

-You can also eat at restaurants that source from local, regional and organic farmers, stop and help put a stop to the illegal trade of animals, their goods and products, support eco-tourism and environmentally-conscious tour operators and companies, and reduce or stop the consumption of meat products especially in areas where meat consumption is rising exponentially due to foreign demand.
+You can also eat at restaurants that source from local, regional and organic farmers, stop and help put a stop to the illegal trade of animals, their goods and products, support eco-tourism and environmentally-conscious tour operators and companies, and reduce or stop the consumption of meat products, especially in areas where meat consumption is rising exponentially due to foreign demand.